-Becoming familiar with SMA is essential for success.
-Having familiarity with the disease, its cause and natural history, and how it may impact affected individuals and families will empower coordinators to more quickly anticipate issues that may arise during trials.
-This understanding can also help coordinators develop greater empathy for patients and families - which parents say can increase trust and comfort on the part of trial participants and parents.
-To learn about SMA, coordinators are encouraged to refer to Cure SMA's Clinical Trial Readiness Toolkit on the Cure SMA Clinical Trial Readiness webpage and the references listed in Appendix Table A3.
-(Cure SMA, 2019) For an interactive learning opportunity, coordinators may also find Cure SMA's SMArt Moves disease awareness campaign materials helpful.
+Becoming familiar with SMA is essential for success in SMA trials.
+Understanding the disease, its cause and natural history, and how it may impact affected individuals and families will empower coordinators to more quickly anticipate issues that may arise during trials.
+This understanding can also help coordinators develop greater empathy for patients and families, which parents say can increase trust and comfort on the part of trial participants and parents.
+For more background on SMA, coordinators are encouraged to refer to Cure SMA's Clinical Trial Readiness Toolkit on the Cure SMA (Cure SMA, 2019).
+For an interactive learning opportunity, coordinators may also find Cure SMA's SMArt Moves disease awareness campaign materials helpful.